 Three recent advances in mammography include digital mammography, computer-aided detection and breast tomosynthesis.

-Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals.
-These detectors are similar to those found in digital cameras.
-The electrical signals are used to produce images of the breast that can be seen on a computer screen or printed on special film similar to conventional mammograms.
-From the patient's point of view, having a digital mammogram is essentially the same as having a conventional film mammogram.
+Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by electronics that convert x-rays into mammographic pictures of the breast.
+These systems are similar to those found in digital cameras and their efficiency enables better pictures with a lower radiation dose.
+These images of the breast are transferred to a computer for review by the radiologist and for long term storage.
+The patient’s experience during a digital mammogram is similar to having a conventional film mammogram.

 What are some common uses of the procedure?

-See the Breast Cancer page (www.RadiologyInfo.org/en/info.cfm?pg=breastcancer) for information about breast cancer therapy.
+See the Breast Cancer Treatment page for information about breast cancer therapy.

 Before scheduling a mammogram, the American Cancer Society (ACS) and other specialty organizations recommend that you discuss any new findings or problems in your breasts with your doctor.
 In addition, inform your doctor of any prior surgeries, hormone use, and family or personal history of breast cancer.